Immanuel-Albrecht/pixart-helper/README.md

     RGB palettes, and considering the alpha value part of the pixels color for RGBA palettes.
-The distance between the original color and each palette color is determined by the Euclidean norm of the channel differences divided by the divisor.
+The distance between the original color and each palette color is determined by the Euclidean norm of the channel differences divided by the divisor in the chosen colorspace.

 Example yaml of call with default parameters: